grantcolley/dotnetwhat/README.md

 > **Note**
 >
-> Threads don't return values.
+> *Threads don't return values.
 You can call a method that has parameter of type `object` e.g. `object stateInfo`
-> but the return type of the method must be void.
+> but the return type of the method must be void.*
 >
-> A work around is to update a shared variable inside a lock().
+> *A work around is to update a shared variable inside a [lock()](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/lock) statement.*

 [Threads](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread) are only suitable for long running code and when it’s properties need to be configured.
-Do not use [Threads](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread) for asynchronous code or short running code because creating and destroying [Threads](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread) are costly
+Do not use [Threads](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread) for asynchronous code or short running code because creating and destroying [Threads](https://learn.microsoft.com/en-us/dotnet/api/system.threading.thread) is costly

 ```C#
         public void RunThread()